jshvn/dotfiles/README.md

-# dotfiles
+## 👨🏻‍💻 Josh's dotfiles

-This repo is a backup of the environment configuration, SSH settings, macOS settings, general applications, and more for my personal machines.
+This repository is meant to act as a working copy of my computer configuration, SSH settings, macOS settings, general applications, and more for my personal and development machines.

-This is meant to be run on macOS only.
+These dotfiles have only been tested on macOS, but in theory should also work on Linux systems.

-## Usage
+## 🖥 How to install and use

 When setting up a new machine, or wanting to update an existing machine after updates or major changes, run the following commands.